 Some believe that criminals are more inclined to use force than they have done in recent years and there have been some high profile incidents where police officers have been shot dead.
 Changes to licensing laws have also raised the question of risks to police officers in charge of policing town centres at weekends with reports of more alcohol-related incidents which have resulted in police officers becoming injured.

-Refuse workers are at risk everyday also.
+Refuse workers are also at risk every day.
 A large part of their job involves lifting heavy objects like bins which can put them at risk of a back injury.
 Road traffic accidents can also occur as workers in this field are required to operate and be passengers in lorries and trucks which collect refuse and waste.
 You may also be walking in pedestrian areas when you are struck by a vehicle and safety advice for refuse workers is to always wear hi-visibility clothing to minimise the incidence of road traffic accidents at work.

 Slipping and falling accidents are also a risk for refuse workers; faults and defects on e.g. potholes can cause these kinds of accidents at work.
 Manual handling injuries are also an issue if you work as a refuse collector.
 Some bins can be very heavy and although most have wheels on, there are still injuries which can occur due to heavy lifting.
 Employers are required to provide up-to-date manual handling training and provide the correct Personal Protective Equipment.